input-output-hk/partner-chains/toolkit/pallets/session-validator-management/README.md

 ### Node

-Relationships between the `session-validator-management` pallet and the node:
+Relationships between the `session-validator-management` pallet and the node client:

 ```mermaid
 graph TB